Sanborn-Young/MP3_2transcript/README.md

 mp3-2transcript
 ```

 As of my upload in version 1.0, this seems to be working.
 For if any reason it doesn't, you will need to type in the other at the command line and issue a bug report.
+Also, this is dependent upon Replicate not changing the Identification of the model in their API.
+If something blows up, this may be the source of it, and you would need to file a bug report so I can check.

 ## Actual usage once program is invoked